 What can parents do to fight summer slide without spending the summer being academic drill sergeants?
 One way is to encourage our sons to keep their skills sharp with fun apps and games.Commonsense.org recommends “5 Apps to Boost Math Skills over the Summer”, found here, which are both fun and skill building.
 Does your son want to play outside and/or in the park all day?
 Check out “13 Dazzling Discoveries Kids Can Make with Outdoor Apps”, found here, to find ways to bring out the budding scientist in him as he spends his days outdoors.
 Take a look at their “Summer Learning Guide” found here for great games, apps and websites designed to encourage your son to continue his learning over the summer.

 We’ve offered you tips on encouraging summer reading in recent posts.
-Be sure to check out Reading is Fundamental’s article on “What Can Families Do to Keep Children Reading During the Summer? found here.
+Be sure to check out Reading is Fundamental’s article about how families can encourage summer reading found here.

 We’ll keep adding resources as we find them to fight summer slide.
 Send us your tips!